A: Anyone who meets the eligibility requirements for the CDE examination(www.ncbde.org).

-A: Information about the current cost of tuition at Teachers College can found by visiting www.tc.edu/admissions and clicking on “finance your education.”
+A: Information about the current cost of tuition at Teachers College can found by visiting Tuition and Fees

-A: TC offers a limited amount of scholarship funding.
-There is a TC scholarship application at www.tc.edu/admissions “finance your education.”
-There is also an application for federal funding.
+.
+There are applications for both TC scholarship and federal funding.
 We strongly encourage applicants to inquire whether their employer offers tuition reimbursement and to look into opportunities for graduate education within their professional discipline.

-A: Our first group of students began the program in September, 2011.
-We anticipate that graduates of this program will be eligible for leadership positions in diabetes education.
+A: Graduates of this program will be eligible for leadership positions in diabetes education.
 In addition to providing direct diabetes education, they will be prepared to manage diabetes education programs, teach lay or upcoming diabetes educators, apply research in practice, contribute new teaching interventions, develop policies and advocate for people with diabetes.

-A: We have been working closely with the American Association of Diabetes Educators.
-As of March, 2012, AADE has indicated that the Teachers College MS in Diabetes Education and Management meets the requirement of a masters degree for BC-ADM eligibility.
+A: The Teachers College MS in Diabetes Education and Management meets the education requirement of a master's degree for BC-ADM eligibility.

 A: Our program is offered by the department of Health & Behavior Studies at Teachers College Columbia University.
-Teachers College is accredited by Middles States Commission on Higher Education.
+Teachers College is accredited by Middle States Commission on Higher Education.
 Program accreditation is conferred by the professional organization relevant to the program.
 Because the professional organization for diabetes educators (American Association of Diabetes Educators) does not currently offer accreditation, our program, itself, is not accredited.
-We are working closely with AADE on this matter.